appold-mayfair/sundial_docs/technical-spec/1-ledger-state/6-confirmed-state.rst

 settlement node, indicating that all deposits and withdrawals in the node have been processed and that the node will be removed from the settlement queue at a given resolution time.
-The resolution time is set to the claim’s attachment time, shifted forward by Midgard’s protocol parameter, in order to provide an opportunity for fraud proofs to be verified on L1 that disprove the operator’s claim that the settlement node is resolved.
+The resolution time is set to the claim’s attachment time, shifted forward by Sundial’s protocol parameter, in order to provide an opportunity for fraud proofs to be verified on L1 that disprove the operator’s claim that the settlement node is resolved.
 The operator is slashed if their claim is disproved;